MinecraftCitiesNetwork/democracycraft-wiki/docs/jobs/trades/accountant.md

 ## Passed the Exam?
 Now What?
 It is recommended that you get the Entrepreneur guide and register a business on the Business Portal subforum or look for a company who is in need of one of the above accountant roles!

+- For more info, read the [Making Money Guide](https://wiki.democracycraft.net/government/money/).
 - Find a player-owned company to work for with the DC #employment channel: [DC Employment](https://discord.gg/democracy)